-It is conventional wisdom that a residential leasehold with more than one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a property with more than 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further 90 years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |